 On March 2, 2021, Virginia became the second state – after California – to enact state consumer data privacy legislation.
 You can find our coverage of the Virginia bill here, and you can find the text of the new law here.

 As discussed, the House Committee on Civil Rights & Judiciary passed an amended version of the WPA on March 26, and the bill was referred to appropriations.
 The Washington Senate previously passed the 2021 version of the WPA on March 3.

 The People’s Privacy Act (a competing bill supported by the ACLU of Washington) has not seen movement since February 1.

-Senate Bill 893 introduced on February 17 and Senate Bill 156 introduced on January 15 have not seen any new movement.
-Both bills are with the Joint General Law Committee, which held a public hearing on February 25.
+Senate Bill 156, a one-paragraph bill, introduced on January 15 has not seen movement since the Joint General Law Committee held a public hearing on February 25.

 Illinois is considering two bills.

-First, HB 2404 (the Right to Know Act) is assigned to the Cybersecurity, Data Analytics, & IT Committee.
-The bill is on the committee’s agenda for March 26.
+First, HB 2404 (the Right to Know Act) is presently assigned to the Cybersecurity, Data Analytics, & IT Committee on March 9.
 As its name suggests, the Right to Know Act would provide Illinois residents with the right to know certain information regarding their personal information.

 In addition to HB 2404, Illinois lawmakers also introduced HB 3910 (entitled the Consumer Privacy Act) on February 22.
-That bill was assigned to the Judiciary – Civil Committee on March 16.
-The bill is listed on the agenda for the March 23 hearing date along with numerous other bills.
+That bill was assigned to the Judiciary – Civil Committee on March 16 and to the Civil Procedure & Tort Liability Subcommittee on March 23.
 HB 3910 is a modified version of the CCPA.